Avoider-Enforcer star games: Introduction

-In order to overcome this obstacle, Hefetz, Krivelevich, Stojakovi\'c and Szab\'o proposed in \cite{HKSS10} a bias monotone version for Avoider-Enforcer games: they suggested that Avoider and Enforcer will claim \textbf{at least} $a$ and $b$ board elements per move, respectively.
-It is trivial to see that this new version is indeed bias monotone, i.e. each player can only benefit from lowering his bias.
+In order to overcome this bias monotonicity obstacle, Hefetz, Krivelevich, Stojakovi\'c and Szab\'o proposed in \cite{HKSS10} a bias monotone version for Avoider-Enforcer games: they suggested that Avoider and Enforcer will claim \textbf{at least} $a$ and $b$ board elements per move, respectively.
+It is easy to see that this new version is indeed bias monotone, i.e.\ each player can only benefit from lowering his bias.
 This fact allowed them to define for any given hypergraph $\cF$ the \emph{monotone threshold bias} $f^{mon}_\cF$ as the largest non-negative integer for which Enforcer wins the $(1:b)$ game $\cF$ under the new set of rules if and only if $b\leq f^{mon}_\cF$.
 Throughout this paper we refer to this new set of rules as the \emph{monotone} rules, to distinguish it from the \emph{strict} rules.
-Accordingly, we refer to the games played under each set of rules as monotone games and as strict games.
+Accordingly, we refer to the games played under the two sets of rules as monotone games and as strict games, respectively.

-Interestingly, these seemingly minor adjustments in the rules can completely change the game.
+Interestingly, these seemingly minor adjustments in the rules can completely change the outcome of the game.
 For example, even in such a natural game as the connectivity game, the two versions of the game are essentially different.
-In the strict game, Avoider wins the $(1:b)$ connectivity game played on $E(K_n)$ if and only if at the end of the game he has at most $n-2$ edges, therefore the threshold bias exists and is of linear order \cite{HKS07}.
-On the other hand, the asymptotic monotone threshold bias for this game is $\Theta(\frac {n}{\ln n})$ \cite{HKSS10,KS}.
+In \cite{HKS07} it was shown that Avoider wins the strict $(1:b)$ connectivity game played on $E(K_n)$ if and only if at the end of the game he has at most $n-2$ edges, therefore the threshold bias exists and is of linear order.
+On the other hand, the monotone threshold bias for this game is of order $\frac {n}{\ln n}$ \cite{HKSS10,KS}.